Environment Design for Inverse Reinforcement Learning: Inverse Reinforcement Learning with Multiple Environments

-since the expert trajectories (i.e.\ expert policies) are conditionally independent given the reward function and transition function.
-The likelihood of each expert demonstration is then given by $\smash{\P(\tau_i \mid \r, \trans_i) = \prod_{(s,a)\in \tau_i} \pi^{\textrm{softmax}}_{\r, \trans_i}(a \mid s)}$, where $\pi^{\textrm{softmax}}_{\r, \trans_i}$ is the Boltzmann-rational policy as defined in \eqref{eq:boltzmann}.
 As a result, we can, for instance, sample from the posterior using the Policy-Walk algorithm from~\cite{ramachandran2007BIRL} with minor modifications or the Metropolis-Hastings Simplex-Walk algorithm from~\cite{buning2022interactive}.
-Other Bayesian approaches, e.g.\ those that model the reward function as a Gaussian process~\cite{levine2011nonlinear} or take a variational inference approach~\cite{chan2021scalable}, can similarly be adapted to demonstrations from multiple environments by using the factorisation of the likelihood.
 We generally denote any Bayesian IRL algorithm that is capable of sampling from the posterior by $\birl$.

+Plugging $\birl$ into our environment design framework, we get the $\edbirl$ procedure detailed in Algorithm~\ref{algorithm:ED-BIRL}.
+Note that, in practice, we approximate the posterior $\P(\cdot \mid \data_{1:k})$ by sampling rewards and constructing an empirical distribution~$\hat \P_{k}$.